Small Language Models (SLMs) Can Still Pack a Punch: A survey (updated 2026): Types of SLMs

 Recent innovations in neural architectures have focused on addressing three critical challenges: reducing memory footprint, improving computational efficiency, and maintaining or enhancing model performance.
 State space models have emerged as a promising alternative to attention mechanisms, offering linear computational complexity and efficient parameter usage\cite{gu2023mamba}.
 However, the integration of SSMs into practical architectures presents its own set of challenges, particularly in maintaining the strong performance characteristics of attention-based models while achieving better efficiency.

 In this section, we examine recent architectural innovations that represent significant departures from pure transformer models.
-We focus on four representative architectures that showcase different approaches to combining SSMs with other mechanisms: parallel fusion (Hymba)\cite{dong2024hymbahybridheadarchitecturesmall}, sequential fusion with shared parameters (Zamba)\cite{glorioso2024zambacompact7bssm}, interleaved fusion with mixture-of-experts (Jamba)\cite{lieber2024jambahybridtransformermambalanguage}, and pure selective SSMs (Mamba)\cite{gu2023mamba}.
+We focus on four representative architectures that showcase different approaches to combining SSMs with other mechanisms: parallel fusion (Hymba)\cite{dong2024hymba}, sequential fusion with shared parameters (Zamba)\footnote{https://arxiv.org/abs/2405.16712}, interleaved fusion with mixture-of-experts (Jamba)\cite{lieber2024jambahybridtransformermambalanguage}, and pure selective SSMs (Mamba)\cite{gu2023mamba}.

-Hymba\cite{dong2024hymbahybridheadarchitecturesmall} introduces a hybrid architecture combining transformer attention with state space models (SSMs) in parallel within each layer.
+Hymba\cite{dong2024hymba} introduces a hybrid architecture combining transformer attention with state space models (SSMs) in parallel within each layer.
 It uses meta-tokens and cross-layer KV cache sharing to improve efficiency.
 Zamba\cite{glorioso2024zambacompact7bssm} uses a Mamba backbone (SSM-based) with a single shared global attention module repeated every few layers.
 The shared attention reduces parameters while maintaining performance.
 Jamba\cite{lieber2024jambahybridtransformermambalanguage} interleaves transformer and Mamba layers with mixture-of-experts (MoE) to increase model capacity while keeping active parameters manageable.
 Mamba\cite{gu2023mamba} introduces selective SSMs that allow input-dependent parameter updates, combined with hardware-optimized parallel scan algorithms.
 It uses a simplified architecture without attention or MLPs.

 The key innovation of each approach is unique where Hymba focuses on efficient parallel fusion, Zamba on shared attention, Jamba on MoE integration, and Mamba on selective SSMs with hardware optimization.
 Each makes different trade-offs between model capacity, efficiency and architectural complexity and the comparisons among these models are provided in Table \ref{table:model_comparison}.